Crypt-Guard/CryptGuard/README.md

 ### Encrypting Files
   - Encrypt Text: Enter your message, password (with confirmation), and optionally a key-file.
-  - Encrypt File: Choose the file and follow instructions.
-For large files, you can set a custom chunk size.
+  - Encrypt File: Use the graphical file selection window to choose files for encryption conveniently from any location.

 ### Hidden Volumes
   - Prepare two sets of files: one for the fake volume and one for the real volume.